Danalytiks/flight-delay-connection-risk-analysis/README.md

 ## About

-Built by **Daniela Glotzbach** as part of a Data Science career transition.
+Built by **Daniela Costa Glotzbach** as part of a Data Science career transition.

 Background in airport operations (Munich Airport) combined with data science training to address a real-world passenger experience problem.